openEDI/documentation/Crescent_Dunes.md

 Quality control is implemented using **LiDARGO**:
 [https://github.com/StefanoWind/FIEXTA/tree/main/lidargo/lidargo](https://github.com/StefanoWind/FIEXTA/tree/main/lidargo/lidargo)

-All parameters used to generate each quality-controlled NetCDF file are recorded in the attributes of the `qc_wind_speed` variable.
+All parameters used to generate each quality-controlled NetCDF file are recorded in the attributes of the `qc_wind_speed` variable (see “File structure” section).

 ### Processing Steps